|Merry Christmas From Your Atari Computer|

 |New Christmas Ornaments|

-In keeping with the tradition of The Atari Connection magazine's idea of a free gift, here are a few Atari related items I created while learning how to use Microsoft Publisher:
+In keeping with the tradition of The Atari Connection magazine's idea of a free gift, here is an Atari 8-bit 2017 Calendar I created in Microsoft Publisher:

 Atari 8-bit 2017 Calendar (.PDF file)